microsoft/mcp-azure-security-guide/docs/index.md

 | PARTIAL | Core services available with custom work needed | MCP02 (Scope creep), MCP10 (Contexts sharing) |
 | NEW | Emerging patterns and custom solutions needed | MCP03 (Tool poisoning), MCP04 (Supply chain), MCP09 (Shadow servers) |

+## MCP Adoption Strategy

+Before diving into security, it's important to understand when and how to adopt MCP in your organization.
+This guide includes strategic guidance for:

+- **[When to Use MCP](adoption/when-to-use-mcp.md)**: Decision framework for determining when MCP adds value vs. when traditional APIs are more appropriate
+- **[Migration Guidance](adoption/migration-guidance.md)**: Practical patterns for wrapping existing APIs and transitioning to MCP
+- **[Enterprise Patterns & Lessons Learned](adoption/enterprise-patterns.md)**: Real-world adoption patterns, common mistakes, and proven strategies from organizations deploying MCP at scale

+These strategic guides complement the security guidance by helping you make informed architectural decisions before implementing MCP servers.

 ## OWASP MCP Top 10

 - [MCP01: Token Mismanagement and Secret Exposure](mcp/mcp01-token-mismanagement.md)